"I've been places and done things... I plan to do much more"

-In her second book, 'Beyond the Executive Comfort Zone', Lorraine and CEO Frank Granara embark on a team building exercise like never before.
+In her second book, 'Beyond the Executive Comfort Zone', Lorraine and CEO Frank Granara embark on a team building exercise like none before.
 This adventurous approach makes it a great primer for any firm wanting to build a loyal workforce capable of making the right things happen.
-The outrageous tactics used in this book are called Disruptive Training.
-It really works!
+The outrageous tactics used in this book are called Disruptive Training and it really works!

 Her third book is the culmination of a life time of experience helping companies Put People First.
 'How to Create a Happy Workplace' gives the reader a guide to follow when helping their company mature into a place where people go to work because they want to, not because they have to... what a difference putting people first will make on your bottom line.

-'Cooking for a Cause', Lorraine's fourth book, follows a group of Texas Volunteers who have come together to raise over $20 million for charity by providing hot meals to those in need.
-Their motto - 'People Helping People'.
+'Cooking for a Cause', Lorraine's fourth book, follows a troop of Texas Volunteers who have come together and raised over $20 million for charity by providing hot meals to those in need.
+Their motto - 'People Helping People - Cooking for a Cause'

 The Secret these companies and organizations all have in common is...